dfinity/snsdemo/README.md

 ```

 ### Neurons
-In the NNS UI, make sure that you have a large neuron so that you can pass proposals; it represents the voting public.
+In the NNS UI, make sure that you have a large neuron with a long dissolve delay so that you can pass proposals; it represents the voting public.
 If you created large neuron earlier that will suffice.

 You will also need a small neuron to represent yourself, the developer.
-5 ICP should suffice and the dissolve delay can be zero.
+5 ICP should suffice.
 You will also need to add your principal as a hotkey to this developer neuron.
 Here is how to do this:

 Create the neuron:
 <!---